NA-Ag/10-User-Checker/README.md

 npm install inquirer and have node installed
 ```
 ## Usage
-Generate README files for your programs
+Generate a simple team viewer to add a few members of your organization to for quick access.
 ## License
 ## License